shearichard/django-on-flyio-demo-no-docker/README.md

 ### Necessary to migrate on fly.io

-Although this document https://learndjango.com/tutorials/deploy-django-postgresql-flyio explains the need to create a Django `superuser` for the deployed app it's import to remember the need to `migrate` like this ...
+Although this document https://learndjango.com/tutorials/deploy-django-postgresql-flyio explains the need to create a Django `superuser` for the deployed app it's important to remember the need to `migrate` like this
 ```
 $ fly ssh console -C 'python /code/manage.py migrate'
 ```